Memari I: Education

 As per the 2011 census, in Memari I CD block, amongst the 111 inhabited villages, 8 villages did not have schools, 39 villages had two or more primary schools, 44 villages had at least 1 primary and 1 middle school and 35 villages had at least 1 middle and 1 secondary school.

 More than 6,000 schools (in erstwhile Bardhaman district) serve cooked midday meal to more than 900,000 students.

 Culture

 Sat Deul, a brick-built temple, shows the features of the Nagara style.
 It is datable to c.
 10th-11th century AD.
+The Amadpur Chaudhuri Zamindar Bari, located in Amadpur, is one of the region's historic zamindar estates.
+It is known for its centuries-old Durga Puja, traditional rituals, and a heritage homestay operated within part of the estate.

 Healthcare

 In 2014, Memari I CD Block had 1 rural hospital and 3 primary health centres with total 86 beds and 10 doctors (excluding private bodies).
 It had 31 family welfare subcentres.
 10,027 patients were treated indoor and 389,660 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Memari Rural Hospital (with 60 beds) is located in Memari municipality.
 In Memari I CD block there are primary health centres at Debipur (with 10 beds), Durgapur, PO Chotkharda (with 10 beds) and Palla Road (with 10 beds).

 Memari I CD Block is one of the areas of Bardhaman district which is affected by a low level of arsenic contamination of ground water.